-The Karimun Jawa archipelago, located in the Java Sea, north of the capital city of Semarang, has everything to offer divers and backpackers who enjoy trekking and snorkeling along a pristine beach.
+The Karimun Jawa archipelago, located in the Java Sea, across the capital city of Semarang, has everything to offer for divers and backpackers who enjoy trekking and snorkeling along a gorgeous beach.
 The Karimunjawa National Park (not to be confused with the Karimun Islands in Bintan, Riau) is one of seven marine national parks in Indonesia.
-Taking only a four to five-hour trip from Semarang, you will be surrounded by natural beauty, so that you wish that you could stay there forever.
+Taking only a four to five-hour trip from Semarang, you will be surrounded by a natural beauty so stunning, you wish you could stay here forever.

-The pristine beaches and seas are home to healthy coral reefs that scatter in an 80 km wide area all the way to the coast of Jepara.
-Two protected biota species here are the black coral (Antiphates sp)and organ pipe coral (Tubipora musica).
-Others include the triton trumpet, the hornet helmet, and the pearly-chambered nautilus.
-Here are also hawksbill turtles, common green turtles, and on land is the red-breasted parakeet and other tropical bird species.
+The sparkling beaches and pristine seas are home to healthy coral reefs that scatter around an 80 km wide area all the way to the coast of Jepara.
+Here, you can find two protected marine biota species.
+Namely, the black coral (Antiphates sp )and organ pipe coral (Tubipora musica).
+Others include the triton trumpet, the horned helmet, and the pearly-chambered nautilus.
+There are hawksbill turtles as well as common green turtles too.
+Above the surface, you can also witness the red-breasted parakeet and other tropical bird species.

 Ferries serve the islands three times a week, either from Jepara or also Semarang, and speed boats are plenty and available on special request.